coderefinery/coderefinery.org/content/blog/2022-11-25-lessons-learned-sep-2022 copy.md

 ### Collaborative notes
 - HackMD goes to twitch chat anyway so maybe no point in keeping it as a secret
-- HackMD starts to be slow even if it should not with ~100 participants
+- HackMD started to be slow even if it should not with ~100 participants
   - Numbering questions adds confusion -> keep bullets and change to numbers in archive if needed
-  - note for future: when pre-seeding the question numbers, leave a line between them.
+  - Note for future: when pre-seeding the question numbers, leave a line between them.
 Then, when someone pushes enter after a number to add a new line, it doesn't increment the future numbers.
 Just saw this, this solves a big problem with numbering
-  - New doc in HedgeDoc: https://notes.coderefinery.org/t-0OzGm_TOW0a5eYgFUbuQ?both
+  - We deployed our own HedgeDoc instance, which worked quite well.

 ### Installation and tools